 Helpful resources for traveling on a budget

-For the cheapest flights, check out Air France’s Discover the World at a low price program.
+For the cheapest flights, check out Qatar Airways’s Discover the World at a low price program.
 It’s an affiliate link but even I use it to get the best deals on flight bookings.
-For the cheapest flights for students, use this STA travel coupon.

 If you’re looking to save big on travel insurance, check out these World Nomads special offers.

 Want to save on your next car rental?
-This Sixt coupon saves you 15% on all car rentals wordlwide.
+This AutoEurope coupon saves you 15% on all car rentals worldwide.

 And last but not least, accommodation; This Booking discount code can save you 15% on bookings worldwide.